 18 – Join a community.

 Facebook pages, groups, forums, local clubs, they’re all good.
-I personally run a forum on this website, and it’s made up of a really close knit bunch of photographers who respect each other, and provide insights into their work, as well as constructive criticism where necessary.
+I personally run a Facebook group, and it’s made up of a really close knit bunch of photographers who respect each other, and provide insights into their work, as well as constructive criticism where necessary.
 Communities like this will really help you to see where you can improve, and provide inspiration for your future work.

 19 – Your gear doesn’t make you.